NullDesk/nullmailer/README.md

 The Mailer Extensions also includes a more traditional set of fluent extension methods.

-With these extensions, the order in which you chain the methods is largely irrelevant.
+With these extensions, the order in which you chain methods is irrelevant.

 Here is a basic example: